Admin Control Panel

 - Purpose: Tune game speed and physics at runtime, and expose your own fields and methods as sliders, toggles, and buttons.

 - UI: A scrollable list of sections.
-The optional Time Scale section is at the top; below it, entries are grouped by category (or flat), each showing label and control (slider, toggle, dropdown, or button).
+The optional Time Scale section is at the top.
+Below it, entries are grouped by category (or flat), each showing a label and control (slider, toggle, dropdown, or button).

-- Discovery: The panel discovers all MonoBehaviour components in loaded scenes that have
+- Discovery: The panel finds all MonoBehaviour components in loaded scenes that have

 [ControlPanelMember]or[ControlPanelMethod]and builds the dashboard from them.